 Applicants must be both nationals of and resident in the following countries:

-|Belize||Congo (Democratic Republic)||Indonesia||Niger||Sudan|
+|Belize||Congo (Democratic Republic)||Indonesia||Nicaragua||Sudan|

-|Benin||Costa Rica||Ivory Coast||Nigeria||Suriname|
+|Benin||Costa Rica||Ivory Coast||Niger||Suriname|

-|Botswana||Ecuador||Laos [Lao PDR]||Panama||Tanzania|
+|Botswana||Ecuador||Laos [Lao PDR]||Pakistan||Tanzania|

-|Brunei [Brunei Darussalam]||El Salvador||Liberia||Peru||Togo|
+|Brunei [Brunei Darussalam]||El Salvador||Liberia||Paraguay||Togo|

-|Burkina (Burkina Faso)||Equatorial Guinea||Libya||Philippines||Tunisia|
+|Burkina (Burkina Faso)||Equatorial Guinea||Libya||Peru||Tunisia|

-|Sao Tome and Principe||Uruguay|
+|Sao Tome and Principe||Venezuela|

-|Central African Republic||Guatemala||Mauritius||Singapore||Zimbabwe|
+|Central African Republic||Guatemala||Mauritius||Sierra Leone||Zimbabwe|

 Also eligible are applicants (nationals and residents) of the:

-All applicants will be notified of the outcome by the end of September 2017.
+All applicants will be notified of the outcome by the end of August 2019.